All About Red Bellied Woodpeckers

 Meet the woodpecker with a puzzling moniker and a big appetite for suet.
-Here's how to attract and identify red-bellied woodpeckers.
+Here's how to attract and identify a red bellied woodpecker.

-With zebra-like stripes on their backs and wings, red-bellieds have a few look-alike relatives, such as the gila and golden-fronted woodpeckers of the Southwest.
-It’s thanks to one distinguishable characteristic—a red head—that these woodpeckers are frequently confused with the less common red-headed woodpecker species, which shows a full head of bold red feathers.
+With zebra-like stripes on the backs and wings, the red-bellied woodpecker has a few look-alike relatives, such as the gila and golden-fronted woodpeckers of the Southwest.
+It’s thanks to one distinguishable characteristic—a red head—that these woodpeckers are frequently confused with the less common red headed woodpecker species, which shows a full head of bold red feathers.

-And then there’s the ambiguous red belly.
+And then there’s the ambiguous red belly—a hard-to-see, faint crimson color on their undersides.
 This makes many bird-watchers wonder if the person who named this woodpecker was seeing things.
 It’s only when the light hits the stomach just right that the blush-colored feathers are most noticeable.
 Then you finally see how this flier got its name.

 Check out 10 photos of common North American woodpecker species.

 Like many species in the woodpecker family, male and female red-bellieds look slightly different.
 Males sport full red foreheads, caps and napes.
 Females have red napes and just a touch of ruby at the base of their bills.
 Their juvenile offspring, however, have plain, nondescript heads with a subdued red hue.

 To lure these lively and desirable woodpeckers to your backyard feeding station, serve a variety of their favorite foods.
 Suet is a must, especially in winter.
 Sunflower seeds and peanuts are a hit, too.
 And then sweeten the deal with sugar water, fruit and grape jelly.
 Outside the backyard, they also eat insects, acorns and berries.